29th June 2014, 12:21 PM #71

 Here in Hove we've had the increase in wind but not the swing to westerly, despite the BBC still saying we get side shore wind at 5pm.

 That seems unlikely now as, if anything, our wind seems to have more N in it now.

-Where it does come side shore at your beach or side on, watch out it will swing to cross off again.Local wind only this week?
-Catch it if you can.
+Where it does come side shore at your beach or side on, watch out it will swing to cross off again.This space is kept clear for random notes, reminders, or a shopping list.